cellgeni/nf-scautoqc/README.md

 # nf-scautoqc

-nf-scautoqc is the Nextflow implementation of scAutoQC pipeline used in Oliver et al, 2023.
+nf-scautoqc is the Nextflow implementation of [scAutoQC pipeline](https://teichlab.github.io/sctk/notebooks/automatic_qc.html) used in Oliver et al, 2024.

 ## Contents:

 ## Files:
 * `main.nf` - the Nextflow pipeline that executes scAutoQC pipeline.